veyselaksin/strigo/docs/getting-started.md

 layout: page
 title: Getting Started
 nav_order: 2
+description: "Complete guide to setting up and using StriGO v2.0.0"
 ---

-# Getting Started with StriGO v2.0.0
+# Getting Started with StriGO

+This guide will help you get started with StriGO v2.0.0, from installation to production deployment.

 {: .no_toc }

-Complete guide to implementing rate limiting in your Go applications

 ## Table of contents